samersultan/wsus-cleanup/README.md

 :zap: PowerShell Script for cleaning up WSUS, simple, fast, easy. :zap:

-Can either be run as a scheduled task, or one off instance.
+PowerShell script can either be run as a scheduled task, or one off instance.
 Save the script to WSUS server, right click script and run as administrator.

 <img src="https://i.imgur.com/pZOm2Xt.png">